 We’ve covered what it takes to start living on a budget and how to plan for unexpected expenses.
 Now it’s time to start creating your monthly budget.
 What you need to do is make a list of the following:

 1. What income you have coming in over the upcoming month.

 2. What expenses are going out in the upcoming month.

 Can I be totally honest?
 This process just about killed me.
-It was tedious and takes a lot of time and created a bunch of tension between Will and me.
-We had to wade through utility bills, insurance payments, and credit card bills plus try to figure out exactly how much it cost to feed our family, keep the car running, and our house warm.
+It was tedious and takes a lot of time and created a bunch of tension between my husband and I. We had to wade through utility bills, insurance payments, and credit card bills plus try to figure out exactly how much it cost to feed our family, keep the car running, and our house warm.

 On top of that, we had to think through what expenses were coming up (property taxes, car repairs, school tuition, vacations, and home maintenance) and how we were going to fund those items that we knew were coming up.

 As if that weren’t overwhelming enough, we had to figure out how we were going to pay for our credit card payment (which was what we spent to live last month) while paying cash for current expenses.
 So for a couple of months, our actual out-going expenses increased dramatically.